 Most are well aware that, before Trump became president, he was a real estate mogul.
 He inherited his real estate business from his father who started off running single family homes but expanded to own large apartment complexes, casinos, luxury residences, resorts and golf courses.

 Unfortunately, there was a major real estate turndown in the early 90’ that spanned into the mid 2000’s.
 As a result, many of Trump’s businesses filed bankruptcy.

 The most devastating was the Trump Taj Majal that acquired high interest debt to the tune of $3 billion in the first year.
 Other Trump Hotels and Casino Resorts were over 1.8 billion in debt when they filed for bankruptcy.

 However, the bankruptcies did not affect Trump’s personal lifestyle much as he did not personally guarantee the loans in question.
 Today he makes a point of making lower risk arrangements so it is unlikely he will need to file bankruptcy in the future.

-I got my research for this article from the following sources:
+Research for this article is from the following sources: